ProGraphics/prostyle.io/pages/documentation/properties.md

 <hr class="t60 b60">

 ## Text Width
-The textWidth property defines the maximum width of a text item.
-The natural width of a line of text depends on the font values and the set of characters.
-If a text width is defined that is shorter than the natural width, those that don’t fit will wrap to the next line.
+The <code>textWidth</code> property defines the maximum width of a text item.
+The _natural_ width of text depends on the [font](#){:data-toc="font"} values and the set of characters.
+If a text width is defined that is shorter than the natural width, that which don’t fit will wrap to the next line.

-aliases: width
+alias: <code>width</code>

 ### Values
 {% include prop-value.html label="width" content="textWidth-width.md" %}